ThreeAmigosModding/TAM_BetterRadioAnims/README.md

 **This WILL NOT work if you are using rp-radio**

+Download the release of [NativeUILua](https://github.com/FrazzIe/NativeUILua) and add it to your server

 Download the release of [ox_lib](https://github.com/overextended/ox_lib) from  & add it to your server.cfg or resources.cfg **BEFORE** `TAM_BetterRadioAnims`

 Add `ensure TAM_BetterRadioAnims` to your server or resources cfg file